Digestive Enzymes For Dogs

 • Dogs regularly vaccinated or frequently medicated – extra support for systems under chronic stress.

-Bottom line: All dogs can benefit from digestive enzyme support.
+Bottom line: Almost all dogs can benefit from digestive enzyme support.
 In fresh, whole food diets, some enzymes come directly from raw food, while the pancreas supplies the rest.
 In processed food diets, that entire load falls on the dog’s pancreas.

 When & How to Give Digestive Enzymes